run-until-caught/Run-Until-Caught-Development/README.md

 QUESTION: Who wrote this?
 - ANSWER: The author(s) of Run Until Caught Development might be 3 racoons in a trenchcoat, 12 people at one of those fancy developer resort things with lots of cheese, 3 racoons in a trenchcoat at one of those fancy developer resort things with lots of cheese, or 1 person procrastinating instead of doing work on their other side projects.
 In all cases, they are remaining anonymous for now.

-QUESTION: When was this originated?
+QUESTION: When was this created?
 - ANSWER: The document was written in 2021, but the concepts are as old as the large scale social organization of humans.
 It is unclear if there is a version for ants, but we would like to think so.

 QUESTION: What is the status of this document?